doughagey/FootballDoodling/README.md

 ## Examples

-Here is an example of the interface showing crosses:
+Here is an example showing the initial interface:

 ![Screenshot](Example.png)

-Here is an example of the interface showing shots:
+Here is an example of the final graph:

 ![Screenshot](Example2.png)